 - Roll out one of the buttered roti doughs (oiled off roti) into a large thin disk, about ⅛ inch thickness (like a large tortilla)

 - Place roti on the warm skillet or tawah

 - Cook until tiny bubbles / air pockets appear on the top of the roti (for about 30 seconds to 1 minute)

-- Flip and brush with cooking oil and cook for about 1 minute (or for as long as it will take to apply the oil)
+- Flip and brush with cooking oil and cook for another 30 seconds (or for as long as it will take to apply the oil)

 - Flip again and apply oil to the other side.
 Cook for an additional 30 seconds to 1 minute, then remove from heat